janrg/MeeusSunMoon/README.md

 The algorithms themselves use many higher-order corrections in order to achieve a high degree of accuracy.
 To ensure a correct implementation, I have compared over 17,000 times across 16 locations spanning extremes of latitude and longitude to outside sources such as the US Naval Observatory and found that 97% agreed to the minute, with the rest deviating by at most one minute.
-The only exception to this are locations experiencing polar night or midnight sun (i.e. within the polar circles) for which - for the days immediately preceeding and following periods of polar night or midnight sun - the discrepancy can be larger.
+The only exception to this are locations experiencing polar night or midnight sun (i.e. within the polar circles) for which - for the days immediately preceding and following periods of polar night or midnight sun - the discrepancy can be larger.

 `test/index.html` can be run to verify this if you downloaded the entire